damooola/image-storage-app/README.md

 ## Overview

 The Image Storage App is a Flutter application that allows users to upload, view, and delete images using Firebase Storage.
-This app provides a simple and intuitive interface for managing your image collection in the cloud.
+This app provides a simple and intuitive interface for managing your images.

 ## Features